mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What does the bandwidth characterize?
 - What is the 3dB rolloff point?
 What happens after that?
 How much of the signal gets through?

-## ADC
-- How does an ADC work?
-- How does a flash ADC work?
-- How does a SAR ADC work?
-- Design an ADC.

-## DAC
-- How does a DAC work?
-- Design a DAC.

 ## PLL
 - What can you use increase clock frequency?
 - How does a PLL work?